Russian Tricolor VFD Indicator Clock

 I am interested in making a clock - one which is not necessarily for telling THE time, but indicating the passing of time and the unique configuration of this display presents an interesting challenge.

-The datasheet came in Russian, so I google translated the text.
+The datasheet came in Russian - I translated the text.

 See this blog post about troubleshooting VFDs here: